biyard/ratel-docs/docs/spaces/intro.md

 ## 4. Participant — Participation in the Discussion

-* Read materials, post comments, reply, and vote.
-* Discussion is open for the designated period.
+1. Participants engage in the deliberation for a set period, writing comments, watching videos, and more.

 *(Screenshot: Space discussion interface)*

-## 5. Creator — Create Post-Survey
+## 5. Creator — Create Final-Survey

 1. Navigate to **Surveys**.
-2. Create and publish a **Post-Survey**.
+2. Create and publish a **Final-Survey**.
-3. Notify participants to complete it.

 *(Screenshot: Post-survey creation screen)*

-## 6. Participant — Complete Post-Survey
+## 6. Participant — Complete Final-Survey

-1. Click the post-survey link.
+1. Click the Final-survey.
 2. Complete and submit the survey within the given timeframe.

-*(Screenshot: Post-survey interface)*
+*(Screenshot: Final-survey interface)*

 ## 7. Creator — Review Survey Results